IDSIA/flotta/README.md

 ## What is Ferdelance?

-_Ferdelance_ is a **distributed framework** used for research tasks based on Federated Learning (FL).
+_Ferdelance_ is a **distributed framework** intended to be used both as a workbench to develop new distributed algorithm within a Federated Learning (FL) based environment, and perform distributed statistical analysis on private data.

-FL is a particular branch of Machine Learning (ML) that increase privacy of data holders.
+Federated Learning is a Machine Learning (ML) approach that allows for training models across decentralized devices or servers while keeping the data localized, increasing the privacy of data holders.
+Instead of collecting data from various sources and centralizing it in one location for training, federated learning enables model training directly on the devices where the data resides.
-In FL the training of models is distributed across a series of data holders (client nodes) that can access directly to their data.
-Each node has an exclusive access to their data.
+In FL the training of models is distributed across a series of data holders (client nodes) that have direct and exclusive access to their data.
-The particularity of this approach is that the training data never leave these nodes, but only aggregated data, such model parameters, are exchanged to build an aggregated model.
+The particularity of this approach is that the training data never leave these nodes, while only aggregated data, such as model parameters, are exchanged to build an aggregated model.

-The current implementation support only a centralized setup, where model's parameters are sent from the client nodes to an aggregation server.
+The current implementation support both a centralized setup, where model's parameters are sent from the client nodes to an aggregation server, and distributed setup, where a model is shared across multiple nodes and multiple model aggregation can happen on different nodes.

-The intent of this framework is to develop a solution that enable researcher to develop and test new ML models without interacting directly with the data.
+The intent of this framework is to develop a solution that enable researcher to develop and test new ML models in a FL context without interacting directly with the data.
 The framework wraps a familiar set of Python packages and libraries, such as Scikit-Learn and Pandas.
-This allows researchers to quickly setup data extraction pipeline, following the Extract-Transform-Load paradigm, and build models or analyze data.
+This allows researchers to quickly setup data extraction pipeline, following the _Extract-Transform-Load_ paradigm, and build models or analyze data.

-The framework is composed by three main components:
-* a **server** that merge multiple ML models in a single one,
-* a **client** that interact locally with the data,
-* a **workbench** used as entrypoint by the researchers.

-All these components are necessary in order to run the framework.
+The main component of the framework is the **node**: a [FastAPI](https://fastapi.tiangolo.com/) based application capable of manage, schedule, and execute jobs in a [Ray](https://www.ray.io/) worker.

+The implementation of the distributed network of node have been inspired by the [Apache Spark](https://spark.apache.org/) framework; to interact with the framework, the researchers can use a **workbench** context to create and submit jobs to the distributed network through a node.

 ## Why this name?